 The Mary Mulvihill Award of €2,000 is given for the entry to the annual competition that, in the judges’ view, best represents the curiosity, creativity and story-telling imagination that Mary Mulvihill showed in her work.
 Awards may also be made to other participants whose submissions the judges consider worthy of special recognition.

-2019 award entries are invited on topics related to the theme ‘Science for the love of it’.
+2019 award entries were invited on topics related to the theme ‘Science for the love of it’.
+This year’s winner have been announced.
 Find out more about this year’s award.

 Find out more about our Award winners and their entries: